 -

-Often product data is stored in one place, while information about prices and stock by warehouse is stored elsewhere.
+Often, product data is stored in one place, while pricing and warehouse-level stock data are stored elsewhere.

 -